HL7/bulk-data/input/pagecontent/publish.md

 - A Data Provider SHALL support retrieval of a Bulk Publish manifest through an HTTP GET request to an endpoint that terminates with a `$bulk-publish` segment.
 - A Data Consumer SHOULD include the conditional request HTTP header `If-None-Match` with each request to avoid retrieving data when nothing has changed since the last request.
 Data Providers SHOULD support the use of this header.
-- When the `If-None-Match` value matches the current `ETag`, a Data Provider MAY return `304 Not Modified`; otherwise it SHALL return `200 OK` with the manifest.
+- When the `If-None-Match` value matches the current `ETag`, a Data Provider MAY return `304 Not Modified`.

 #### Response - Error